Akerasoft/openlightgun/README.md

-# Open9button: NES Classic controller with HOME button to Wiimote/NES Classic adapter firmware
+# Openlighgun: NES Classic Lightgun to Wiimote/NES Classic adapter firmware

-This is a firmware for using a NES controller on a Wii/Wii U through a Wii remote.
+This is a firmware for using a HD compatible replacement for an NES Lightgun/Zapper on a Wii/Wii U through a Wii remote.
 The NES Classic edition is also supported.
+This is intended for Duck Hunt, Hogan's Alley, and Trick Shooting on an NES Classic.
+Please only rip the cartriges yourself, please do not download from the internet.

 ## Project homepage